codeman-crypto/codeman-crypto/README.md

 - 👋 Hi, I’m @codeman-crypto
 - 👀 I’m interested in Cryptography and Blockchain
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and ZKP
 - 💞️ I’m Currently a lead contributer and maintainer for Beldex Project